-Most countries select official symbolic birds to be a part of their national culture, and many countries go even further and each state or province selects a bird for its own symbol.
-While Canada has no official national bird, each province and territory does have a bird that is often used for ceremonies, emblems, and other official symbolism.
-Unlike the state birds of the United States which are frequently repeated in multiple states, each of the Canadian provincial birds is unique.
+Most countries select official symbolic birds to be a part of their national culture, and many countries go even further and each individual state or province selects a bird for its own symbol.
+While Canada has no official national bird, each province and territory does have a designated bird that is often used for ceremonies, emblems, and other official symbolism.
+Unlike the state birds of the United States which are frequently repeated in multiple states, each of the Canadian provincial birds is unique to a single region.

 No National Canadian Bird